FatalX2080/Moriarty/README.md

 * Q: A white screen with text popped up abruptly.
 A: The engine is written in python, so it's almost normal.
 You have entered data that the program could not process.
 * Q: Can I build the app myself?
 A: Of course, study the flet [documentation](https://flet.dev/docs/publish/) for this.
 * Q: ios?
 A: no
-Automatic test solver that does not require an Internet connection.
-Graphical interface is available